bozhinov/pChart2.0-for-PHP7/README.md

  - No more config files (palettes & barcode db)

-  pChart 2.4
+  pChart 2.4 (in progress)
 ===================
 Goals:
  - Introduce pPyramid
- - Replace exsting barcode implementation.
+ - Replace the exsting barcode implementation.
 Add more barcode types
- - Remove pImageMap, pCache & pSpring
+ - Remove pImageMap, pCache